-As I mentioned in this burn salve recipe that blends honey with lavender essential oil, there is a lot of research that supports the use of honey for common kitchen burns, sunburns and more.
+As I mentioned in this post on remedies for small minor burns, there is a lot of research that supports the use of honey for soothing common kitchen burns, sunburns and more.

-It’s not my first choice for larger body application simply because it’s sticky, but it is an option.
+It’s not my first choice for larger body application simply because it’s sticky, but it’s an option.

-Made from the bark from the witch hazel tree, this extract is high in tannins that soothe sunburned skin. (source 1, source 2) I prefer this brand because they double distill their extract – the final extract contains 86% organic witch hazel.
+Made from the bark from the witch hazel tree, this extract is high in tannins that soothe sunburned skin.
+(4) I prefer this brand because they double distill their extract – the final extract contains 86% organic witch hazel.
 They also use less alcohol than other brands, which makes it more gentle.

-How to use it: Place in a spray bottle and spray skin, or apply using a soft washcloth or cotton balls.
+How to use it: Place in a spray bottle and spray the affected area, or apply using a soft washcloth or cotton balls.

 Apple Cider Vinegar

-How to use it: Some people add one cup of apple cider vinegar (or white vinegar) to a tepid bath, while others prefer to dilute it (either 1 part vinegar to 2 parts water, or equal amounts of vinegar and water) and spray it on or apply with a soft washcloth.
+How to use it: One method is to add one cup of apple cider vinegar (or white vinegar) to tepid or cool bath water.
+Other methods include diluting it (either 1 part vinegar to 2 parts water, or equal amounts of vinegar and water) and spraying it directly on the skin, on or applying it as a cold compress with a soft washcloth.

 *Note: German chamomile should not be taken with certain drugs.
 See a list of them here.

 Green tea contains catechins and black tea contains tannins, both of which are considered cooling for sunburns.
-They also contain theobromine, which may help ease discomfort and support healing. (source)
+They also contain theobromine, which may help ease discomfort and support healing.
+(8)

 Peppermint tea – which contains essential oils high in menthol – can also create a gentle cooling sensation.

-According to John F. Romano, M.D., clinical assistant professor of dermatology at New York Hospital-Cornell Medical Center, the fat content of whole milk “makes it a great compress for sunburn pain.” (source)
+According to John F. Romano, M.D., clinical assistant professor of dermatology at New York Hospital-Cornell Medical Center, the fat content of whole milk “makes it a great compress for sunburn pain.”
+(9)

 Baking Soda Bath

 Seattle Children’s Hospital recommends 1/4 cup of baking soda in a bath to help with discomfort.
-Soap should be avoided as it can be irritating. (source)
+Soap should be avoided as it can be irritating.
+(10)

 To use: Add to tepid water and soak for 15-20 minutes, then allow skin to air dry or gently pat it dry.
 Bathe once or twice per day as needed.
 (Personal note: Because baking soda is alkaline and healthy skin has a slightly acidic pH, it might be a good idea to follow the bath with a diluted vinegar spray to balance skin pH.)

-As I mention in my tutorial on how to make plantain salve, this common “weed” (which is not related to the banana-like tree) is sometimes called the “band aid” plant.
-Due to the presence of iridoids, it has a very soothing effect on skin. (source) It also contains allantoin, which supports skin healing. (source 1, source 2)
+This common “weed” (which is not related to the banana-like tree) is sometimes called the “band aid” plant.
+Due to the presence of iridoids, it has a very soothing effect on skin.
+(11) It also contains allantoin, which supports skin healing.
+(12)

 Flavonoid-rich petals from the calendula flower have used in traditional medicine to soothe burns, cuts, bruises, etc. Several modern studies, including this one, have found it can be helpful in supporting burn healing.